microsoft/live-share/docs/use/vscode.md

     ![Screenshot that shows the Live Share button.](../media/vscode-share-button-new.png)

     > [!NOTE]
     > The first time you share, your desktop firewall software might prompt you to allow the Live Share agent to open a port.
 Opening a port is optional.
 It enables a secured direct mode to improve performance when the person you're working with is on the same network as you.
-See [changing the connection mode](../reference/connectivity.md#changing-the-connection-mode) for details.
+For more information, see [changing the connection mode](../reference/connectivity.md#changing-the-connection-mode).

     An invitation link will be automatically copied to your clipboard.
 When opened in a browser, the link allows others to join a new collaboration session that shares the contents of the folders.